 - a.
 If you were admitted before you were covered by this policy

 - b.
-If the care is mainly for cognitive decline or dementia, including Alzheimer's disease
+If the care is mainly for:

+- i.
+Cognitive decline

+- ii.
+Dementia, including Alzheimer's disease

 - c.
 Routine nursing care

 - d.
 Non-medical self-help or training

 - e.
 Personal hygiene or custodial care